PaulWaltersDev/InspireAPI/README.md

 }
 ```

+`GET /quotes/:id`

+- returns a quote corresponding to the quote ID entered in as a parameter (the "id" filed in the json output above).

 The request types POST, PUT and DELETE are not yet finished and will currently result in an error.